Book Bites: “Voices from the Rust Belt” by Anne Trubek (ed)

 There is a structure to the book moving from Growing up, Day to Day, Geography, to Leaving and Staying.
 There are some intensely subjective essays; memories of childhood and youth and also more objective commentaries around urbanism and development?
 Each writer offers a different, unique and compelling perspective.

-Many chapters have a poignancy to it which leaves you with a real sympathy for the struggles of the area – the huge geographical area of the Rust Belt -and its people.
-Other writers can be quite aggressive: justifiably angry about what has happened to job and living conditions over a long period.
+Many chapters have a poignancy to them which leave you with a real sympathy for the struggles of the area – the huge geographical area of the Rust Belt -and its people.
+Other writers can be quite aggressive: justifiably angry about what has happened to jobs and living conditions over a long period.
 There are tentative attempts at answering some of the challenges facing the region, but above all, this is a literary response to the fall, and potential rise, of old industrial town and cities.

 In the chapter, A Girl’s Youngstown, Jacqueline Marino conjures up the duality of childhood experience.
 “The Youngstown of my past is two cities, one safe, leafy and full of promise: the other scary, dirty and stifling.
 In my memories, in me, both remain.”
 In the chapter, The Kidnapped Children of Detroit, Marsha Music decries the “restrictive covenants” that aided the suburban exodus of the white population from the 1960s onwards.
 Henry Louis Taylor writes disparagingly of a city being created for “educated millennials, the creative classes, refined, middle aged urbanites and retired suburbanites”.